 The new flex AMH with bulkSeparator: technology that works

-Forsyth County has been using an older Bibliotheca AMH sorter model in two of its branches for years.
+Forsyth County Public Library has been using an older Bibliotheca AMH sorter model in two of its branches for years.
 When they heard there was a newer sorter solution that could handle the return of multiple books at one time, Forsyth County jumped at the chance to install the new flex AMH with bulkSeparator at the Cumming Library.

 “I don’t want a new piece of equipment just because it’s shiny and cool,” says Holly Barfield, Assistant Director of IT.
 “It has to be something that enhances either my staff’s or my patrons’ lives – it must make things easier, faster, better and more accurate.
 The new flex AMH does just that.”
 Bibliotheca has spent years researching and perfecting the bulkSeparator module, so while it’s exciting and new, it’s also a reliable and robust solution that works.